You Belong Here: Creating a Thriving Diverse Workplace Culture

 I reviewed several techniques and strategies from my leadership playbook in order to get back on track.
 I understood at my core that building a high-performance workplace culture required the staff to have a high level of trust in me as a leader.

-I focused my attention on helping them see themselves from a more empowering perspective.
+I focused my attention on helping them to see themselves from a more empowering perspective.
 I became deliberate toward building a team of leaders without titles.
 Yes, I focused on developing them.
 I already had an idea of what I was capable of achieving considering my humble beginnings and the current position I held.
 I needed to help them elevate their perspective of themselves.
 I knew from experience that when we begin to see ourselves differently, we begin to feel differently about ourselves and what’s possible in our life.
 When we begin to feel differently, we begin to behave and respond differently to diverse people and situations.

 It was my responsibility as a leader to help them see in themselves with a more expansive and positive outlook.
 I knew from experience that if I put forth the effort of investing in the staff, and in our relationship, over time, we would build the cohesiveness necessary to become a winning team despite our bumpy start.
-As I maintained my commitment to their growth and development while building a foundation of trust in our relationships, more and more staff members began to step up to the challenge and level up their game.
+As I maintained my commitment to their growth and development while building a foundation of trust in our relationships, more and more staff members began to step up to the challenge and level up their work performance.
 Our team’s energy shifted.
 The hotel’s revenue and profits grew.
 Our commitment to service excellence improved both our internal and external customer experience.
 This led to our hotel maintaining high occupancy percentages during the non-peak season which meant more income for employees which made it easier for the hotel to attract and retain talent.
 Together, we were able to become a team that was recognized for achieving some amazing successes.

 You Belong Here